isaiah1112/lazy-hippo/README.md

 MIT License

 ## Supported Python Versions
-This project supports Python 3.11 and later.
+This project runs on the [latest supported Python versions.](https://devguide.python.org/versions/)

 ## Contact / Support
 Open an issue on the repository for bugs and feature requests.